OSS-Java-Seminar-2024/Notes/README.md

 .        .        .                .
 ```

-- may with any predefined Layout Template
-- may create custom Layout Templates
+- may have many Bloks
 - are able to share Bloks and Notes
 - may enable syntax checking